winglang/docsite/blog/2023-05-24-approach-to-devex.md

 ## Winglang's Approach Against These Parameters

-Now that we have the dimentions by which to view DevEx, let's analyse Winglang's efforts according to them.
-Again, these are Winglang's attributes that are supposed to improve DevEx according to these dimetions.
+Now that we have the dimensions by which to view DevEx, let's analyze Winglang's efforts according to them.
+Again, these are Winglang's attributes that are supposed to improve DevEx according to these dimensions.
 I'm not trying to evaluate whether these attributes do improve DevEx, but rather how they align with the three primary dimensions presented in the academic paper.

 ### Feedback Loops
 Winglang comes with a local simulator and a visualization and debugging console that support instant hot reloading.
 These tools empower developers to iterate more swiftly with immediate feedback on code modifications, visualizing, interacting, and debugging their code locally via the Wing Console.
 By minimizing the delay in feedback, developers can promptly rectify errors and enhance their solutions.
 This approach to improving feedback loops aligns with the first dimension identified in the academic paper.
-It supports more rapid feedback from tools and also from people since the simulator can be used to create fast and cheap to deploy preview environments to be sent for review by other people.
+It supports more rapid feedback from tools and also from people since the simulator can be used to create fast and cheap-to-deploy preview environments to be sent for review by other people.

 ### Cognitive Load
 Winglang aims to lighten developers’ cognitive load by representing abstract cloud resources as native language elements.
 This strategy diminishes the need for developers to manually control these resources or deeply understand numerous layers of the cloud stack.
 Instead, they can focus their efforts on crafting application code, while Winglang's compiler handles the cloud mechanics, including the automated generation of Identity and Access Management (IAM) policies.
 Winglang also introduces features such as implicit await for asynchronous calls, further alleviating developers' cognitive burden.
 If we can make this work well' it seems that it would align with the second dimension identified in the academic paper well.
-The challenge is to make sure that the abstractions are not leaky on one hand and that they don't oversimplify to the degree of diminishing control on the other hand.
-It's a tough one, and we are definitely not there yet, although I feel like we're on the right path to get there.
+The challenge is to make sure that the abstractions are not leaky on the one hand and that they don't oversimplify to the degree of diminishing control on the other hand.
+It's a tough one, and we are not there yet, although I feel like we're on the right path to get there.

 ### Flow State
 Winglang aims to keep developers immersed in their tasks by: